molianlaoda/jiaqi-profile/README.md

 The page link is [this](https://molianlaoda.github.io/03-Animation/)

+More detail information about the project is [this](https://github.com/molianlaoda/03-Animation)

 ## Data visualizaiton experiment

 As human being, our cabability of recive information though our eyes is different based on the shape of the visual element.
 In data Visualization area, people's ability of reciving values from bar chart is better than pie chart.
 Because we are more comfortable to compare length than angle or area.